wishiwashere/TP-Prototype-01/README.md

 Our project is being developed for android devices and is soon to be widely availble on the Google Play store for download and currently in the Beta stages for selected users during our developement stage.

 This application is being developed using Processing 3 and Android Studio.
+Initially all development was in Processing 3 but now have moved onto Android Studio to allow for things such as Twitter login using Fabric

 _Current Progression_